paypal/mocca/docs/END_USER_DOCUMENT.md

 ### 2.2 Create a client API

-Create a new Java interface, extend `JavaClient`, and add Mocca annotated methods to it representing all necessary GraphQL queries and mutations (according to server API), as seen in the example below.
+Create a new Java interface, extend `MoccaClient`, and add Mocca annotated methods to it representing all necessary GraphQL queries and mutations (according to server API), as seen in the example below.

 ``` java